eyeWonder/micro/notes/µparse.md

 Orcs are not guaranteed to have a consistent short form and it is never used to communicate.
 A set high bit makes a character out of band.
 Any other capability is found in the standard library, and may be emulated on a core level by manually sending or reading a byte to the appropriate pin.

-## The Very Special Parser

-Each character is its own parser, responsible for setting paths through a